 Prepare to arrive

 Read about some of the things you will need to get organised before starting life as an international student at RMIT.
 Go to the RMIT University Prepare to arrive webpage for more information.

 New student enrolment and orientation

 Academic English - Online

-When: Enrolments open on Monday one week prior to the course start date
+When: Enrolments open on Monday two week prior to the course start date

 Where: The online enrolment form will be sent to your personal email account.
 Please check your inbox.
 If you do not see an email from REW Student Services, it may be in your junk mailbox or you can contact firstname.lastname@example.org